serebrov/serebrov.github.io-hugo/content/posts/2020-05-03-vue-cli-multiple-configs.md

 It is also possible to create several bundles using vue cli [multi-page mode](https://cli.vuejs.org/config/#pages), but in this case we will have big common js and css "vendors" package.

-The js bundle is [solvable with custom chanks settings](https://stackoverflow.com/a/61089300/4612064), but it still leaves big css shared package (I didn't find the solution for that).
+The js bundle is [solvable with custom chunks settings](https://stackoverflow.com/a/61089300/4612064), but it still leaves big css shared package (I didn't find the solution for that).

 The separate vue.config.js file had an advantage of building a completely independent bundle.